LogstonEducation/PDL-Advanced-SQL-Material-Prep/COCKROACHDB.md

     pg_dump -U postgres -h localhost -d airline --no-owner --no-comments > airline.sql
     ```

 1. Create an account at https://cockroachlabs.cloud/.
-Then create a Free-Tier
-   database and make a note of the "Connect Info" after creation is complete.
-   Copy your "connect info" right after creating a free tier database:
+Then if you haven't
+   already, create a free Serverless cluster.
+After you create your cluster you
+   will be shown a "Connection Info" modal with means of connecting your
+   cluster based on OS.
+If you are on a linux (eg. Debian, Ubuntu) machine,
+   ensure you've changed "Choose your OS" to linux.
+Copy and run, all three
+   steps listed to insure you can connect to the cluster.

+1. Once you know you can connect to your cluster, navigate back to
+   Cockroachlabs.cloud and to the "SQL users" page for your cluster.
+Change the
+   password for you SQL user to something memorable so it can be used
+   throughout this guide.

+1. Click the connect button again and copy the connection string in the last
+   step of the connect guide.
+It should look like the following:

     ```
-    cockroach sql --url 'postgres://paul@free-tier.gcp-us-central1.cockroachlabs.cloud:26257/airline?sslmode=verify-full&sslrootcert=<your_certs_directory>/cc-    ca.crt&options=--cluster=sturdy-gopher-1409'
+    cockroach sql --url 'postgresql://paul:<ENTER-PASSWORD>@free-tier4.aws-us-west-2.cockroachlabs.cloud:26257/defaultdb?sslmode=verify-full&sslrootcert='$HOME'/.postgresql/root.crt&options=--cluster%3Dpdl-advanced-sql-924'
     ```

 1. Find your **DSN**, ie the part after "--url" Eg
-   `'postgres://paul:abc123def@free-tie...gopher-1409'` Make sure your password
+   `'postgres://paul:<ENTER..>@free-tie...sql-924'` Make sure to insert your
-   is included (ie. the `abc123def` after the username `paul`) or the DSN will
+   password (ie. the `<ENTER-PASSWORD>` after the username `paul`) or the DSN
-   not work with the following commands.
+   will not work with the following commands.
 Strip the SSL and cert query
    parameters from the DSN...

     ```
-    'postgres://paul:abc123def@free-tier.gcp-us-central1.cockroachlabs.cloud:26257/defaultdb?options=--cluster=sturdy-gopher-1409'
+    'postgresql://paul:abc123@free-tier4.aws-us-west-2.cockroachlabs.cloud:26257/defaultdb?sslmode=verify-full&sslrootcert='$HOME'/.postgresql/root.crt&options=--cluster%3Dpdl-advanced-sql-924'
     ```

-1. Replace the last "=" sign with "%3D"...

-    ```
-    'postgres://paul:abc123def@free-tier.gcp-us-central1.cockroachlabs.cloud:26257/defaultdb?options=--cluster%3Dsturdy-gopher-1409'
-    ```

 1. Create the airline database.

     ```
-    psql 'postgres://paul:abc123def@free-tier.gcp-us-central1.cockroachlabs.cloud:26257/defaultdb?options=--cluster%3Dsturdy-gopher-1409'  -c "CREATE DATABASE airline;"
+    psql 'postgresql://paul:abc123@free-tier4.aws-us-west-2.cockroachlabs.cloud:26257/defaultdb?sslmode=verify-full&sslrootcert='$HOME'/.postgresql/root.crt&options=--cluster%3Dpdl-advanced-sql-924'   -c "CREATE DATABASE airline;"
     ```

-1. Change the name of the database in the URL to airline and pipe the
+1. Change the name of the database in the URL to `airline` and pipe the
    airline.sql file into the db:

     ```
-    psql 'postgres://paul:abc123def@free-tier.gcp-us-central1.cockroachlabs.cloud:26257/airline?options=--cluster%3Dsturdy-gopher-1409'  < airline.sql
+    psql 'postgresql://paul:abc123@free-tier4.aws-us-west-2.cockroachlabs.cloud:26257/airline?sslmode=verify-full&sslrootcert='$HOME'/.postgresql/root.crt&options=--cluster%3Dpdl-advanced-sql-924' < airline.sql
     ```

     There will be a lot of errrors but you can ignore them all.